-The Ground Loop Design Edit/Add Heat Pumps module also can include corrections to the capacity or power that result from variations in the load side inlet temperature or flow rate.
+The Ground Loop Design Pumps database also can include corrections to the capacity or power that result from variations in the load side inlet temperature or flow rate.
 They are entered as correction factors across the desired temperature or flow range.
 The software again uses the polynomial fitting to model these correction factors.
-In these cases, a four-coefficient model is used to better model the types of variations that may occur.
-Three to five points are allowed as data input.
+In these cases, a fourcoefficient model is used to better model the types of variations that may occur.
+CHAPTER 3